MaMMUT: A Simple Architecture for Joint Learning for MultiModal Tasks: Introduction

 \section{Introduction}

 Vision-language learning has become critical in improving both visual-understanding and multimodal vision-language tasks.
 Large foundational vision-language models, which are designed to be extended to multiple downstream tasks, follow two main training strategies, typically exemplified by disjoint architectures.
-Some vision-language pre-training approaches apply a contrastive loss, in a dual-encoder style architecture, e.g. CLIP, Align, Florence~\cite{radford2021clip,align,yuan2021florence}.
+Some vision-language pre-training approaches apply a contrastive loss, in a dual-encoder style architecture, e.g. CLIP, Align, Florence~\citep{radford2021clip,align,yuan2021florence}.
 Contrastive training has been shown to produce strong backbones, which lead to successful image understanding and cross-modal retrieval tasks, e.g. image-to-text or text-to-image retrieval.

-Alternatively, the autoregressive and masked token modeling objectives, well known from language modeling, are very popular with vision-language models which need to generate text.
+Alternatively, the autoregressive and masked token modeling objectives, well known from language modeling, are very popular with vision-language models for text generation.
 They are often referred to as split-captioning objectives.
-The split-captioning training is typically beneficial to text-generative tasks, e.g. Visual Question Answering (VQA).
-The most common architectures used in these scenarios are the encoder-decoder ones, which use a separate vision and text encoders, or a joint vision-text encoder, before a joint decoder, applying decoding losses from language learning~\cite{pmlr-v139-cho21a,pali,piergiovanni2022answer,wang2021simvlm,omniVL}.
-Architectures with cross-attention over frozen or partly frozen language models have also been popular~\cite{flamingo}.
+The split-captioning training is typically beneficial to text-generative tasks e.g. VQA~\citep{agrawal2015vqa}.

+The most common architectures used in these scenarios are the encoder-decoder ones, which use a separate vision and text encoders, or a joint vision-text encoder, before a joint decoder, applying decoding losses from language learning~\citep{pmlr-v139-cho21a,pali,piergiovanni2022answer,wang2021simvlm,omniVL}.
+Architectures with cross-attention over frozen or partly frozen language models have also been popular~\citep{flamingo}.

-Combining these two types of architectures and loss functions has proven to be challenging, with recent approaches such as Align-Before-Fuse (ALBEF), CoCa~\cite{albef,yu2022coca,videococa} requiring more complex models of multiple components to accommodate more tasks, especially video tasks~\cite{videococa}.
-Simultaneously, many pure language-only models have adopted simple decoder-only architectures with great success~\cite{liu2018generating,gpt3,glam} and with the added benefit of significant reduction in parameters~\cite{liu2018generating}.
+Combining these two types of architectures and loss functions has proven to be challenging, with recent approaches such as Align-Before-Fuse (ALBEF) and CoCa~\citep{albef,yu2022coca,videococa} requiring multiple components or training stages, and special recipe to accommodate video tasks~\citep{videococa}.
+Simultaneously, many pure language-only models have adopted simple decoder-only architectures with great success~\citep{liu2018generating,gpt3,glam} and with the added benefit of significant parameter reduction~\citep{liu2018generating}.